Tom Cruise makes grand entry in helicopter at world premiere of Top Gun: Maverick

 Cruise one-upped all of his incredibly glamorous co-stars as he touched down at the star-studded event looking dapper as ever in a black tuxedo and a grey tie.

-A visinbly enthused Tom Cruise, who said he’s waited years for this moment, speaks to the crowd.
-Cruise’s grand entry has also caught the fancy of his fans on social media.
+A visibly enthused Tom Cruise, who said he'd waited years for this moment, spoke to the crowd.
+Cruise's grand entry also caught the fancy of his fans on social media.

 “He’s here!
 Yep.. forget Uber or a limo!
 Only@TomCruise flies a helicopter to his #TopGunMaverick premiere, a Twitter user wrote.